bgamari/ghc-wiki-import/dynamic-by-default.md

 1. cabal-install would need to install libraries not only for the static way (for use by ghc), but also for the dynamic way (for use by ghci).
 This would double library installation times and disk usage.
 1. GHCi would no longer be able to load modules compiled with `ghc -c`.
+This would violate the principle of least surprise, and would make it harder to work around GHCi's limitations (such as performance, and lack of support for unboxed tuples).

+Given these 2 issues, we think that if making GHCi use dynamic libraries, we should also make ghc compile the "dynamic way" by default.

 ## Bugs